learn-compsci/mathematical-techniques/content/Unit 1.md

 What about the second statement?
 It might look a bit confusing, let's take this step by step.
 Reading the inner portion, "I do not like ice-cream and I do not like cake".
 This means that there is only one possible case, the person dislikes both.
 But once we add the outer "not", it means that this is the case that is impossible.
 So what are the possible cases then?
 If the person in the second statement either:

-1. Likes only cake.
+1. Likes only cake
-2. Likes only ice-cream.
+2. Likes only ice-cream
-3. Likes both cake and ice-cream.
+3. Likes both cake and ice-cream

 Then we can say it is not the case that they dislike both ice-cream and cake.
 But wait!
 Isn't that the same as the first statement?
 We used different words to say the same thing.